 Jack’s clear and considered advice and effective advocacy means that he is often re-instructed by solicitors.
 He is approachable and supportive, and is frequently sought out to provide a sounding board or second opinion in particularly difficult matters.
 Solicitors say "he is awesome and tackles complex issues like cutting cake".

 Jack specialises in personal injury and fatal accident claims, predominantly employers' liability and public liability, and in particular construction and building site claims.
+He is sought out for high value, highly complex claims.

 He has a particular specialism in public transport, logistics and railway claims, ranging from burn injuries caused by a passing steam train, to injury caused when a Formula 1 driver ran over the ‘lollipop man’ to fatal collisions at sea; pursuing recovery claims for collision damage to trains; bridge strikes and ‘Schedule 8’ claims.
 Jack has detailed knowledge of CAHA and proceedings before the Rail Industry Dispute Resolution (RIDR) Committee (now subject to mediation).
 He also has extensive experience of CRU appeals.